 He has been a past member of the boards of AWS (Anthony Wayne Services) and ARCH, Fort Wayne's historic preservation organization.
 He is a past President of the Fort Wayne Rivergreenway Consortium.
 He served as member of the Mayor's Task Force on the Future of Smith Field in 2002.

 He is active in promoting running and recreation in northeast Indiana.
 He is the organizer and founder of several athletic events including the Galloping Gobbler 4 Miler held at the campus of the University of St. Francis each Thanksgiving.
-The HUFF 50K Trail Run at the Huntington Reservoir in December attracts competitors from 30 different states and is one of the largest events of its kind in North America.
+The HUFF 50K Trail Run in Albion, IN, at the Chain O' Lakes State Park in December attracts competitors from 30 different states and is one of the largest events of its kind in North America.

 Mr. Harper was one of the first emergency medical technicians actively providing emergency ambulance service in Allen County and he maintains an interest in emergency and public safety services.